-Once selected into the athletic training program, students must complete two years of coursework which includes assigned clinical experiences.
+Once selected into the Athletic Training Program, students must complete two years of coursework which includes assigned clinical experiences.
 Some states as part of their licensure/registration bills may require documentation of clinical hours.
-The athletic training program will require students to track their clinical experience hours not to exceed 20 hours per week while enrolled in ATR 610, 620, 730, and 740.
+The Athletic Training Program will require students to track their clinical experience hours not to exceed 20 hours per week while enrolled in ATR 610, 620, 730, and 740.
 During the immersive clinical experience, students enrolled in ATR 600 will have up to 30 hours per week.
 For ATR 799, students will have a minimum of 40 hours per week.
-Athletic training students will receive one day off in a seven-day period and not report to their clinical experience more than 6 days in a row.
-The goal of clinical education is to provide the student a range of experiences within the athletic training profession while providing progressively autonomous clinical experiences.
+Athletic training students will receive one day off in a seven-day period and not report to their clinical experiences within the athletic training profession while providing progressively autonomous clinical experiences.

-The athletic training faculty reserves the right to adjust the minimum and maximum clinical experience and immersive hours.
+The Athletic Training faculty reserves the right to adjust the minimum and maximum clinical experience and immersive hours.